 Barbara Ormerod (Barbara Lynn)

-Barbara trained with Birmingham Repertory Theatre School, originally in Station Street, during the calendar year of 1945.
+Barbara trained with Birmingham Repertory Theatre School, originally in Station Street, during the calendar year of 1945, when wartime blackouts at night time were strictly enforced.
 The school was founded by Sir Barry Jackson & the tutors were Mary Richards, Maud Gill, Pamela Chapman, Irene Dick, Vincent Burrow.
 Amongst her fellow students were Pat Brewer, Joyce Appleton & Paul Scofield.

 Born and raised in Coventry, Barbara witnessed the 1940–1 blitzes on the city before she and her brothers were evacuated to the locality of Bromsgrove to where her father moved his business, his factory having been flattened in the Coventry bombings.

 Aged 18, she played supporting roles in the eight productions with the Stratford-upon-Avon Festival company in their 1946 summer season (directed by Sir Barry Jackson alongside Donald Sinden, Paul Scofield, Joy Parker, Eileen Clark/Page, John Harrison and Pat Brewer) .